 So convinced was the State Government of the urgency to build a new House in close proximity to the new hospital that, in 2011, it worked with the QEII Medical Centre Trust to source an area of land on Monash Avenue for the use of RMH.
 The momentum has continued to build!

 It is projected that the new children’s hospital will be completed in mid to late 2015.
-So that RMH Perth can open its doors concurrently with the hospital, construction of the new House must begin in mid to late 2013.
-This project cannot be delayed.OUR NEW HOUSE:
+So that RMH Perth can open its doors concurrently with the hospital.OUR NEW HOUSE:

 The new House in Perth will ensure that the needs of Western Australian families are met long into the future.
 The existing House in Subiaco currently operates at full capacity.
 Many families of sick children simply cannot be accommodated due to lack of space.
 Not for much longer.